kartoza/sawps/docs/src/administrator/manual/django-table.md

 3. **Add TOTP Device**: The administrator can add a TOTP device by clicking on the `ADD TOTP DEVICE` button.
 Click on the [add TOTP device](./django-add-data.md) to view detailed documentation about adding a new TOTP device.

 4. **Edit TOTP Device**: The administrator can edit the TOTP device for that particular object by clicking on the object.
-Click on the [edit TOTP device](./django-change-data.md) to view detailed documentation about editing a TOTP device.
+Click on the [here](./django-change-data.md) to view detailed documentation about editing a TOTP device.